auth0/docs/articles/connections/calling-an-external-idp-api.md

 #### Create a test application for the Management API

-If this is the first time you are requesting a [Management APIv2 Token](/api/management/v2/tokens), you will need to create and configure an application that can be used to call the API.
+If this is the first time you are requesting a [Management APIv2 Token](/api/management/v2/tokens), you will need to create and configure an application that can be used to call the Management API:

+1. From the [registered Auth0 Management API](${manage_url}/#/apis/management/authorized-clients) in the [Dashboard], click the **API Explorer** tab.

-To do so, go to [Dashboard > APIs > Auth0 Management API > API Explorer](${manage_url}/#/apis/management/explorer), and click **Create & Authorize a Test Application**.
+2. Click **Create & Authorize a Test Application**.

 This will create a new application and grant **all <dfn data-key="scope">scopes</dfn> of the Management API**.
 This means that the tokens generated for this application will be able to access **all Management API endpoints**.

 ::: panel Can't see the button?
 If you don't see this button, it means that you already have at least one authorized application for the Management API.
 In this case, you can either update the scopes of the existing application and use that, or create a new one following these steps:

 1. Navigate to [Applications](${manage_url}/#/applications) in the [Auth0 Dashboard](${manage_url}), and click **Create Application**.
 2. Select **Machine to Machine Applications**, and click **Create**
 3. From the **Select an API** dropdown, select `Auth0 Management API`.